AdSoNaTuRaL/synonymous-ptBR-api/README.md

 $ yarn test
 ```

+## ✍ Browser Extension

+Check (this)[https://github.com/AdSoNaTuRaL/cs50-problem-sets/tree/main/final-project], if you want
+use as a browser extension (Google Chrome and Microsoft Edge already tested.)

 ## 🤔 Issues

 Feel free to **create a new issue** with a respective title and description on the [synonymous-ptBR-api](https://github.com/AdSoNaTuRaL/synonymous-ptBR-api/issues) repository.